Q: Do I need a Bachelor’s degree in Music Therapy to be considered for the Master’s Program?

 Q: Are there scholarships available?

-A: School-based scholarship consideration is available to full-time and part-time applicants (U.S. citizens and permanent residents) who submit a FAFSA by February 1 for the fall semester or November 1 for the spring semester.
+A: School-based scholarship consideration is available to full-time and part-time applicants (U.S. citizens and permanent residents) who submit a FAFSA by February 1 for the fall semester.
 Learn more about eligibility requirements, the application process and the types of financial aid available at NYU Steinhardt at http://steinhardt.nyu.edu/financial_aid.

 Q: Do I need to take the GRE?